-He saw a foot poking out of a doorway down the street and forgot about himself for a second.
-He dashed over and found a pair of guards unconscious—or dead—just inside an unlit stairway.
+Then he saw a foot poking out of a doorway down the street and he forgot about himself for a second.
+He dashed and found a pair of guards unconscious—or dead—just inside an unlit stairway.

-He felt his face go all tingly and he nearly threw up.
-He may not have been here long, but he knew them.
+He felt his face go all tingly and he nearly threw up as he crouched beside them.
+He was new here, but he knew them.
 These were people he played slateball with during their off hours.
 And sometimes during work hours.
-They were older than him—Fil Tars by five years, Sorret Palia by one, though she sparred like a junkie on smokepowder—and better guards in general.
+They were older than him—Fil Tars by five years, Sorret Palia by one, but she sparred like a junkie on smokepowder—and better guards in general.
 Goren didn’t stand a chance against whatever troop of enemies had descended upon their quiet little base.
 He was going to die.

-He whispered every curse word he’d ever learned and leaned down to shake Sorret, then Fil, glancing up and down the stairs as he did.
-Sorret didn’t move, but Fil groaned and stretched like he was waking from a nap.
+He whispered every curse word he’d ever learned as he shook Sorret, then Fil, glancing up and down the stairs nervously.
+She didn’t move, but Fil groaned and stretched like he was waking from a nap.

-They both turned in the direction of this planet’s sunset, realizing together that they weren’t far from the security room.
-It made sense; if there were guards trying to start up the security system, they’d be a target.
+They both turned in the direction of this planet’s sunset, realizing together: they weren’t far from the security room.
+It made sense; anyone trying to restart the security system would be a target.
 Then again, that was also the direction of the armory.